HomeBlog Home

 • One rehabilitation project can be claimed once every five years for this program

-• All rehabilitation work must meet standards set in place by The Secretary of the Interior's Standards For Rehabilitation
+• All rehabilitation work must meet standards set in place by The Secretary of the Interior's Standards for Rehabilitation

-2. Pro: Preserving History
+2. Pro: Preserving History and Cultural Heritage

 Historical Victorian home with wide front porch sitting on lots of land